 Innovate Now: How is GDI Hub Accelerating Disability Innovation in Kenya?

-The Global Disability Innovation Hub, as a part of the DfID funded AT2030 programme, has developed a series of strategic partnerships with NGOs, DPOs, government agencies and the private sector to create an assistive technology innovation ecosystem called “Innovate Now”.
+The Global Disability Innovation Hub, as a part of the DfID funded AT 2030 programme, has developed a series of strategic partnerships with NGOs, DPOs, government agencies and the private sector to create an assistive technology innovation ecosystem called “Innovate Now”.
 The scope of the ecosystem is to facilitate entrepreneurs who have developed new inclusive assistive technologies to get their products to market.
 Support will be provided to innovators not only in the form of additional funding and access through traditional business services but also through research, clinical expertise and the access to live-labs for innovation testing thanks to the direct links with NGOs and DPOs operating around East Africa.
-The long term goal of the Innovate Now ecosystem is not only to accelerate local innovation to ensure that more people have access to assistive technology; but also to become an example of how a new inclusive innovation model, to be replicated around the world, could revolutionise the world an make Kenya the world leader in assistive technology innovation.
+The long term goal of the Innovate Now ecosystem is not only to accelerate local innovation to ensure that more people have access to assistive technology; but also to become an example of how a new inclusive innovation model, to be replicated around the world, could revolutionise the world and make Kenya the world leader in assistive technology innovation.